AnuAvvaru/Vector-Manipulations/Numeric_Script.md

     ## [1] 13.33333

-Assigning vales and Removing some values
+Assigning values and Removing some values
 ========================================

     pay_list <- seq(1:70)